 Break Free of the Pain of Trauma

-- Are you stuck in the pain of past traumatic event and want to learn to live again for today, so you can look forward to tomorrow?
+- Are you stuck recycling the pain of past traumatic events and want to learn to live again for today, so you can look forward to tomorrow?

 - Do you feel anxious or depressed as a result of being abused – emotionally, physically or sexually?

-- Are you an adult survivor of family scapegoating or bullying?
+- Are you an adult survivor of family scapegoating or abuse?

 - Were you abused or neglected as a child, and struggle to recover your self worth and identity as an adult?

 Trauma occurs when there has been an extreme shock to the mind and/or body, making it difficult for the mind to process and integrate the shock in a healthy way.
 This shock can be caused by a single incident, a series of traumatic experiences over a life time, or be the result of childhood neglect or abuse.
 Traumatic experiences can cause serious psychological problems such as chronic anxiety, panic, insomnia, anger, depression, feeling ‘spaced out’ or numb, and can negatively impact relationships.
 Trauma has also been linked to heightened physical pain, and the development of autoimmune disorders such as fibromyalgia, rheumatoid arthritis and other chronic inflammatory conditions.

 A ‘normal’ response to trauma involves making sense of the trauma, working through your emotions, and gradually coming out of the shock.
 Trauma turns into post traumatic stress (PTSD) if you remain stuck in psychological shock.
 Post traumatic ‘re-enactment’ occurs when a person experiences frightening emotions, memories, dreams or sensations from the past, in the present moment.
 PTSD can also manifest as a freeze response, such as numbing, going blank, spacing out, not knowing how you are feeling in a moment of emotional challenge, or losing a sense of time